HadrienG2/prefix_num_ops/README.md

 I am also willing to reconsider any point of the above policy if someone manages to make a good argument against it.
 Issues are welcome!

+## Limitations

+### Documentation

+Only a one-line summary of each method's documentations is provided, please refer to the corresponding trait method's documentation in `num_traits` for the full details of each function's API contract.

+### Namespace collisions

+One advantage of using a trait-based approach like `num_traits` instead of free functions like this crate is that trait methods gracefully handle namespace collisions.

+With this crate, you will instead be the one responsible for only `use`-ing one function with a given name at a time.

+For what it's worth, this is why programming languages with prefix numerical methods usually also support method overloading.
+But Rust could not have that language feature, as it would break the kind of advanced type inference that all Rustaceans are used to enjoy today...

 ## License